KratosMultiphysics/CoSimIO/tutorial/cpp_tutorials/README.md

 auto info = CoSimIO::Hello();
 ```

-Please note that this method like other methods in _CoSimIO_ returns a `ReturnInfo` object.
+Please note that this method like other methods in _CoSimIO_ returns an `Info` object.
 This object is a versatile container holding important information about the operation that has been done.
 In this case, it contains the version of the _CoSimIO_ library which can be queried:

 ```c++
 std::cout << info << std::endl;